 What is your surrogate mother rejection rate?We reject 50% of surrogate mother applicants because they do not meet the basic screening requirements.
 The majority of surrogates that are immediately rejected are under the age of 21, have not experienced pregnancy, smoke or take prescription medication that is not suitable during pregnancy.

 How often do surrogate mother's quit?Less than 5% of surrogate mothers quit after matching with intended parents.
 Usually this happens within a week of matching (no cost has been incurred to intended parents at this point).
 Sometimes when the realities of what's coming up start happening, surrogate mothers can have a change of heart (injections, travel, bloodwork, lack of compensation, support changes etc.) This is why it can be difficult to match with an altruistic surrogate.
 The likelihood of your surrogate mother quitting also increases after a failed transfer or miscarriage.

 Have the surrogate mothers registered in your program had a criminal background check?We do not require criminal background checks but do recommend that all parties submit one to each other during the matching stage.
 Intended parents should provide one to their surrogate mother as well… as a sign of good faith.

 Have you ever had a surrogate mother fail her medical/psychological screening?Yes, but it is not common.
-Most common reason to fail medical screening is due to use of cannabis or an undiagnosed medical issue such as cancer/high blood pressure etc.
+Most common reason to fail medical screening is due to an undiagnosed medical issue such as cancer/high blood pressure etc.